 All graduate programs have limited enrolment capacities.
 Meeting the minimum requirements does not guarantee admission.

-If at any time it is discovered that a student was admitted on the basis of falsified documents or information, the admission will immediately be declared null and void and future admission will be denied.
+If at any time it is discovered that a student was admitted based on an application that included any falsified documents or misleading or inaccurate information, or that omitted any post-secondary academic records, the admission will immediately be declared null and void and future admission will be denied.

 Note: Advanced credit must be requested at the time of application for admission.
 See A.6 Advanced Credit.

-Students will not normally be permitted to register in a University of Calgary certificate, degree or diploma program while simultaneously working toward another certificate, degree or diploma at the University of Calgary or at another institution.
-Joint degree programs and cotutelle admissions are an exception to this regulation.
+Students will not be permitted to register in a University of Calgary certificate, degree or diploma program while simultaneously working toward another certificate, degree or diploma at the University of Calgary or at another institution.
+Any exceptions require approval by the Faculty of Graduate Studies.